S&P 500, Dow edge lower after mixed retail earnings

 At 9:57 a.m.
 ET, the Dow Jones Industrial Average .DJI was down 136.92 points, or 0.56%, at 24,460.45, the S&P 500 .SPX was down 5.92 points, or 0.20%, at 2,947.99, and the Nasdaq Composite .IXIC was up 33.17 points, or 0.36%, at 9,268.00.

-Nine of the 11 major S&P sectors were trading lower, led by financial .SPSY and energy stocks .SPNY.
-Technology .SPLRCT and consumer discretionary .SPLRCD edged slightly higher.
+Nine of the 11 major S&P sectors were trading lower, led by financial and energy stocks.
+Technology and consumer discretionary edged slightly higher.

 Advance Auto Parts (AAP.N) jumped 7.3% after the company said same-store sales improved significantly at the start of second quarter.